Tristannn1337/Ivory/README.md

 Operator and staker interaction with Ivory Parade from a UX perspective looks almost identical to an Ivory Bazaar Buy/Sell order.
 Stakers can deposit directly into the fund and stake their tokens for liquidity.
 Operators can sell bonds directly to the fund and trigger renewal votes when there are no tokens outstanding tokens staked for liquidity.
 Unlike an Ivory Bazaar Buy/Sell order, stakers may also stake their tokens to collect underwriter fees.

+Not upgradible - Instead of upgrades, new pools may be added to Ivory Bazaar and old pools may have a shutdown triggered.

-### Fund Properties
+### Managed
--   Managed by the IVRY DAO to...
+The IVRY DAO is responsible for managing the fund by...
-    -   Maintain Allocation Tiers
+-   Maintaining Allocation Tiers
     -   (min/?)Max principal
     -   Min(/max?)
 APR
     -   reputation-related conditions/restrictions
-    -   Control maturity distribution requirements to maintain regular opportunities for staker liquidity.
+-   Controlling maturity distribution requirements to maintain regular opportunities for staker liquidity.
-    -   Set the underwriter fee
+-   Controlling the underwriter fee
+-   Underwriter time lock duration
+-   Tagging bonds at risk of delivery failure and choosing when to give up on bonds that have gone on past maturity **TODO: switch to a keeper incentive?**
-    -   Set the management fee
+-   Controlling the management fee (within strict limitations) **TODO: define limitations**
--   Tokenized **TODO: convert to ### header**
+    -   Spend ether collected from management fees for IVRY buybacks.
+-   May trigger a shutdown on further deposits, disabling bond renewal votes, forcing liquidation, and allowing only token redemption.
+-   May vote to relenquish all or individual controls, with an auto-relenquish of all controls over N years if no dial is adjusted or if a shutdown is triggered. **TODO: separate the description of IVRY DAO from IVRY Parade**

+### Tokenized
-    -   Valued without an oracle by keeping a running tally using average APR.
+Valued without an oracle by keeping a running tally using average APR.
 -   Each time a bond is matched to ether for ParadeETH tokens (ParadeETH is not minted until it has been matched)
     -   **TODO: token value isn't taking into account the underwriter and managment fees**
     -   **TODO: convert to code block**
     -   `total_bond_count += 1`
     -   `average_apr += (bond_apr - average_apr) / min(total_bond_count, FACTOR)` _from https://stackoverflow.com/a/50854247, FACTOR would be IVRY DAO controlled._
     -   `total_principal += bond_principal`
     -   `token_value += average_apr / ((last_update_block - current_block) / 1 year) * total_principal`
     -   `for each depositor while bond_principal > 0,`
         -   `match_amount = min(depositor.ether_balance, bond_principal)`
         -   `depositor.token_balance += match_amount / token_value`
         -   `depositor.ether_balance -= match_amount`
         -   `bond_principal -= match_amount`
     -   `last_update_block = current_block`
 -   Each time a bond is liquidated
     -   **TODO: check for delivery failure**
     -   **TODO: convert to code block**
     -   `token_value += average_apr / ((last_update_block - current_block) / 1 year) * total_principal`
     -   `total_principal -= bond_principal`
     -   `average_apr -= (bond_apr - average_apr) / min(total_bond_count, FACTOR)` _from https://stackoverflow.com/a/50854247, FACTOR would be IVRY DAO controlled._
     -   `total_bond_count -= 1`
     -   `bond_rewards = final_bond_value - bond_principal`
     -   `underwriter_fee = bond_rewards * underwriter_fee`
     -   `management_fee = bond_rewards * management_fee`
     -   `fund_ether_balance += bond_rewards - underwriter_fee - management_fee`
     -   `dao_ether_balance += management_fee`
     -   `underwriters_ether_balance += underwriter_fee` **TODO: this ain't quite right**
     -   `last_update_block = current_block`

--   Underwriter Staking
+### Underwriter Staking
 -   Pool Token holders may stake their pool tokens to collect underwriter fees.
 -   In the event that a bond fails to deliver, underwriters soak up damages before the pool does.
 -   Requires a time lock commitment which the underwriter may choose to have renewed automatically.
 -   In the event that the IVRY DAO flags a bond as being at risk of delivery failure, all underwriters will be locked in until the bond resolves.
 -   A bond that has exceeded it's grace period for liquidation may be tagged by the IVRY DAO as failing to deliver, which...
     -   Burns underwriter tokens in proportion to its expected value.
     -   Removes the bond from the pool and redistributes it to the underwriters in proportion to their pool tokens burned.
     -   Underwriters are allowed to exit and, if they're lucky, will see the bond eventually deliver granting them all of it's excess rewards.
 -   A bond that has been withdrawn but failed to deliver will work the same, with the bad bond redistributed to the underwriters as proof of their losses.
--   IVRY DAO Controls
-    -   Underwriter incentive
-    -   Insurance time lock duration
-    -   Can maybe tag bonds as potentially failing to deliver?
-Which would lock all underwriters from uncommitting until that bond satisfies failure to deliver conditions and underwriter stakes are portioned into the pool?
-    -   May trigger a shutdown on further deposits, disabling bond renewal votes, forcing liquidation, and allowing only token redemption.
-    -   May vote to relenquish all or individual controls, with an auto-relenquish of all controls over N years if no dial is adjusted or if a shutdown is triggered.
--   Not upgradible
-    -   Instead of upgrades, new pools may be added to Ivory Bazaar and old pools may have a shutdown triggered.

 ### Web dApp
 **TODO: mockup**